Frytak/Frytak/README.md

 ## Hobbies and Interests

 Obviously I love programming very much, but besides that I like playing games like Minecraft, Factorio, BTD6, TBOI, Overwatch 2 and many more.
 I am learning to play on a flute and in the future I would also love to play on a keyboard or other instruments!
-I also belong to the furry fandom and my furrsona is a hyena named Kris 🐾

 ## Currently working on 👾